New England Patriots vs. Miami Dolphins NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Dolphins stats and trends

-- Miami is 9-4 against the spread and 8-5 overall when the team puts up more than 16.9 points.
+- Miami is 9-4 against the spread and 8-5 overall when the team records more than 16.9 points.

-- The Dolphins have 26 giveaways this season, while the Patriots have 30 takeaways.
+- This year the Dolphins have 26 turnovers, four fewer than the Patriots have takeaways (30).

 Home and road insights

-- Miami is 5-3 against the spread, and 5-3 overall, at home this year.

-- At home, the Dolphins have one win ATS (1-1) as 6.5-point underdogs or greater.
+- The Dolphins have one win ATS (1-1) as 6-point underdogs or more at home.

-- In four of eight home games this year, Miami has hit the over.
+- This season, Miami has hit the over in four of eight home games.

-- The average point total in Dolphins home games this season is 43.9 points, 4.4 more than this matchup's over/under (39.5).

-- This year away from home, New England is 5-2 against the spread and 6-1 overall.

-- On the road, the Patriots have one win ATS (1-1) as 6.5-point favorites or more.
+- On the road, the Patriots have one win ATS (1-1) as 6-point favorites or more.

-- In seven away games this year, New England has gone over the total twice.
+- New England has hit the over twice in seven road games this season.

-- The average point total in Patriots away games this season is 44.0 points, 4.5 more than this contest's over/under (39.5).

 Powered by Data Skrive.